 She is a non-governmental adviser (NGA) for the International Competition Network (ICN) and actively participates in ICN’s unilateral conduct working group.

-She is a member of the Brazilian Institute of Competition, Consumer Affairs and International Trade (also counsel); the International Bar Association; and the American Bar Association antitrust section.
+She is a currently a director of the Brazilian Institute of Competition, Consumer Affairs and International Trade, editor of the Institute’s magazine and a member of the American Bar Association antitrust section.